ibudiallo/buttons/README.md

 ## Optional Javascript

 The javascript is only added to add extra effect when the button is clicked.
 The script is used to determine the actual position of the mouse when it clicks on the button.
-This adds a top and left position to the button using custom property `--cord-x`.
+This adds a top and left position to the button using custom property `--coord-x` and `--coord-y`.
 This value is then processed in CSS using the CSS3 method `var()`

 Note that the Javascript is optional and the experience should look good enough even without the animation.